 Please contact us if you are interested in volunteering to help with any of these activities, or if you would like more information.

 Each year, Northern Oklahoma visits local elementary schools to do science experiments with 4th and 5th graders.
-2016 plans are in the works!
-Current information may be found at the National Chemistry Week link below.
+Please check our Blog for more information posted every fall.

 The Northern Oklahoma ACS local section is pleased to be hosting the 2016 Pentasectional Regional meeting at Oklahoma Wesleyan University in Bartlesville, OK.
 The Pentasectional meeting brings together 150 - 200 local chemists each year to share their research interests and progress.
 Please visit the Pentasectional website for more details.